rust-lang/foundation-faq-2020/README.md

 ## Community Q&A Sessions

-The members of the [Rust Core Team] will answer questions from the members of the community during the following time periods:
+Members of the Rust community will be able to ask questions of the [Rust Core Team] by filing issues on this repository during the following time periods:

 |                                                 | PST US | EST US | UTC Europe/Africa  | India                   | China            |
 |-------------------------------------------------|--------|--------|--------------------|-------------------------|------------------|